alexkaeh/alexkaeh/README.md

 ### Hi there 👋

-I'm a recent bootcamp graduate from Merit America's Java Development program.
+I'm a recent graduate from Merit America's Java Development bootcamp.
 I'm psyched to be taking the next steps to pursue my longtime love for software, and especially open source development.

 - 🔭 I’m currently working on too many things to count!
 Focus, Alex!
 Focus!
 - 🌱 I’m currently learning functional programming